-The accounts for the financial year 22/23 are still only published in draft format as they have not been completed by EY LLP.
-This is due to the planned phased approach to delivering the 2022/23 audits in light of a variety of complex factors contributing to audit delays nationally in previous years.
+The accounts for the financial year 22/23 have now been published.
+The delay is due to the planned phased approach to delivering the 2022/23 audits in light of a variety of complex factors contributing to audit delays nationally in previous years.
 It is likely that nationally there will be an agreed narrative for accounts in this position but this is yet to be agreed.

-The financial accounts for the year ending March 2024 will be published in draft form by the end of May 2024, within the required deadline.
+The financial accounts for the year ending March 2024 have been published in draft form.
 It is unlikely however that these will be formally signed off by the new external auditors, Azets, due to the delay with EY LLP and the previous year's statements.
+A disclaimer has been added to the auditor's statements as they have still not received the appropriate assurance from the pension providers and they also cannot substantiate the opening balances until that assurance and information is received.
+Azets consider it will be 27/28 before the assurances can be obtained and the opening balance substantiated.